Lawrence T. Morgan: Navajo Nation Council assault

 Aneth Chapter members had demanded Morgan issue a public apology, following the bathroom scuffle, during one of Aneth's monthly chapter meetings in Utah.
-Speaker Morgan ignored the Aneth meeting, overall never presenting himself.
+Morgan ignored the Aneth meeting, overall never presenting himself.
 Investigators attempted to contact Morgan the following days after the incident.
 Public safety officials said that they believe Morgan stayed off the reservation to avoid possible arrest.